 That’s why learning environments matter so much.
 When students are in better surroundings, they’re more likely to become better learners—and vice versa in poorer environments.
 For instance, classrooms with poor acoustics make students perform up to 20% worse on tests.
 Meanwhile, creativity jumps more than 25% when students learn under taller ceilings.

-If you’re an education leader and you want your students to rise to the top, consider these five principles of creating a good learning environment.
+If you want your students to rise to the top, follow these five principles for creating a good learning environment.

 Everyone has a biological need to move, take breaks, have moments of quiet, and get enough natural light.
 Without these accommodations, our bodies and minds can’t function at their best.